Ulm-IQO/qudi-core/docs/setup/installation.md

 # Installation

-## 1. Create a Python 3.8 environment
+## Step 1: Create a Python 3.8 environment
 In order to install qudi as a python package and application, we strongly recommend to create an isolated Python 3.8(!) environment.
 Qudi needs very specific package dependencies that can otherwise mess up your system Python installation.